Work for Us - FAQs

 We are monitoring the guidance to determine whether face-to-face training days would be viable.

-We have expanded our online training modules to cover the content from the face-to-face training.
+If the training days do not go ahead, we have expanded our online training modules to cover the content from the face-to-face training.
 It consists of five compulsory online modules, with additional modules for Early Years staff, Managers and CoVID specific training.